-Volatile Organic Contaminants (VOC's) including Regulated and Unregulated - Samples are taken at each groundwater source every 3 years.
+Volatile Organic Contaminants (VOCs) including Regulated and Unregulated - Samples are taken at each groundwater source every 3 years.
 Surface water is sampled yearly.
 Likely sources of contamination include discharge from factories, leaching from gas storage tanks and landfills, discharge from chemical plants, discharge from industrial plants and petroleum refineries.
-Pine Grove tested for VOCs in 2016.
-Pine Grove detected no VOCs in the 2016 tests and is scheduled to test again in 2019.
+Pine Grove tested for VOCs in 2019.
+Pine Grove detected no VOCs in the 2019 tests and is scheduled to test again in 2022.

-Lead and Copper - 5 representative samples are taken every three years.
+Lead and Copper - 5 representative samples are taken from designated residences every three years.
 Sources of contamination include corrosion of household plumbing systems and erosion of natural deposits.
-Pine Grove tested for lead and copper in 2016.
-None of the five (5) sites tested for lead and copper in 2016 exceeded the action limits of 15ppb (microgram per liter) and 1.3ppm (milligram per liter) for lead and copper, respectively.
+Pine Grove tested for lead and copper in 2019.
+None of the five (5) sites tested for lead and copper in 2019 exceeded the action limits of 15ppb (microgram per liter) and 1.3ppm (milligram per liter) for lead and copper, respectively.